donnemartin/dev-setup/README.md

 #### Usage

 `rbenv` uses `ruby-build` to download, compile, and install new versions of Ruby.
-You can see all versions available to download and install like so:
+You can see all versions available to download and install:

 ```
 $ ruby-build --definitions